somenath203/next-finance-tracker/README.md

 ## Features

-1. **Secure Authentication:** Robust user authentication with Clerk.
+1. **Secure Authentication:** Secure user authentication with Clerk.
 2. **Real-Time Tracking:** Add and visualize incomes and expenses in real-time.
 3. **Data Management:** Edit and delete income or expense entries.
 4. **Profile Management:** View comprehensive user details in the profile section.